KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

   > Adding multiple virtual machines behind an elastic load balancer (more common to scale out than scale up.)
   - **Stateless Applications** - an application that doesn't hold state (lamba) and forgets after interaction.
   - **Distribute Load to Multiple Nodes** - Example: RDS read-replicas.
-  - **Stateless Components** - The more stateless components, the easier it is to scale.
+  - **Stateless Components** - The more stateless components, the easier it is to scale a platform.
 Ex: Signing into a website, instead of storing user data on a webserver, store their data on the user's browser as a cookie.
   - **Stateful Components** - Storing information in a database.
   - **Implement Session Affinity** - _Sticky session_, putting a cookie in a user's browser.
 An ALB will detect the cookie and send the user to a specific EC2 instance.
   - **Implement Distributed Processing** - _Elastic Map Reduce_ Using fleets of EC2 instances to process extreme amounts of data.
+Big data handling.

 #### Disposable Resources